thynnine/pysic/index.rst

 Pysic is a calculator incorporating various empirical pair and many-body potentials in an object-based Python environment and user interface while implementing an efficient numeric core written in Fortran.
-The immediate aim of the Pysic project is to implement advanced variable-charge potentials.
+The immediate aim of the Pysic project is to implement advanced variable charge potentials.

 Pysic is designed to interface with the `ASE`_ simulation environment.